FreeMasen/wasm_tutorial/docs/steps/11-conclusion.md

     text: "Build the app"
 ---
 <div class="explain">
-At this point, you should have a workable <code>WASM</code> project, though you would need to stand up a server to actually get it running.
-I have completed both sides of the implementation that you could play around with, to do that you would need to check out that repo and build it.
+At this point, you should have a workable <code>wasm</code> project, though you would need to stand up a server to actually get it running.
+I have completed both sides of the implementation, if wasnted play around with it.
+To do that you would need to run the following commands.
 </div>

 ```bash